rohitsalla/Analyzing-Hateful-Memes/README.md

 ## How to Run
 The codebase is organized into folders corresponding to each subtask of the main project.

-**IMPORTANT:** Before starting, download the dataset from this [Google Drive link](https://drive.google.com/drive/folders/1rdxxt48MBHTHIkINuIVXeGYEFFqqrP6p?usp=drive_link) and extract it into the main folder.
-You can use your own dataset, but ensure it follows the same directory structure as provided.

 ## Subtasks

 ### Subtask 1: Object Detection